EserOzbilgic/EserOzbilgic/README.md

 **Konya Food & Agriculture University (100% English Program)** with a strong focus on
 **backend-oriented software development**.

-My primary interest lies in building **scalable, secure, and maintainable backend systems**,
+My primary interests in building **scalable, secure, and maintainable backend systems**,
 especially for **enterprise-level applications** and **AI-supported architectures**.

 **Education**